 Since agents interventions are reduced, contact centers can operate every day of the week and at any time.
 Your customers or prospects can get answers to some of their concerns and demands without having to wait for opening hours.

 IVR is a Multi-Level Technology

 IVR is also designed to manage waiting times when an agent is not immediately available.
 The aim here is to avoid dropped calls and customer dissatisfaction.

-In case waiting time exceeds a certain duration.
-IVR can offer to leave a message or make an propose a call-back, thus reducing waiting times.
+In case waiting time exceeds a certain duration, IVR can offer to leave a message or propose a call-back, thus reducing waiting times.

-Initiating data collection from the IVR will simplify the work of agents, supervisors and make interractions more fluid.
-For example, asking caller to enter their customer number or identifier will allow prioritizing calls, connecting a customer directly with the person in charge of their file or even automatically sending a CRM form.
+Initiating data collection from the IVR will simplify the work of agents, supervisors and make interactions more fluid.
+For example, asking callers to enter their customer number or identifier will allow prioritizing calls, connecting a customer directly with the person in charge of their file, or even automatically sending a CRM form.

 All these actions can be handled directly by an IVR and can therefore be carried out outside your opening hours.
 Your agents will then be available to respond to more complex and urgent requests.

 Based on the same principle as interactive menus at the beginning of calls, IVR can offer a satisfaction survey at the end of the call.
 This survey can address several aspects such as waiting time, or to the conversation, friendliness and efficiency of agents.
 It is a good method for collecting indicators of on-the-spot satisfaction.

 IVR in The Digital Landscape

 Change is not easy, nor can it be done fast.
 However, the pandemic dramatically triggered digital transformation by putting many brands on their back feet.
 This generated an unprecedented dropout rate and client dissatisfaction for companies that didn’t adapt to the sudden change.